Key Takeaways

 Sítio da Nazaré is the cliff-top upper town where big-wave surf photographers gather and where elderly Nazaré widows in the traditional 'sete saias' (seven skirts) sell nuts, dried fruit, and postcards from stools near the Miradouro do Suberco and Farol da Nazaré.
 The genuine traditional widows are a photogenic piece of Portuguese folk culture — the seven-skirt tradition is said to represent the seven days of the week, seven waves, or seven virtues — and they make a modest living from tourist photo-tips and small sales.
 The scam layer is bolt-on: a parallel group of non-local photo-touts positions near the clifftop viewpoints offering 'professional photo with seven-skirt costume' at €10–€25, sometimes renting costumes to tourists themselves, then demanding €30–€60 at the end for 'multiple photos' or 'digital copies.'

-If you want a photo with a genuine Nazaré widow, buy a small €2–€3 paper cone of nuts or dried figs from her stool first (this is her legitimate trade), then politely ask 'posso tirar uma foto?' and leave a €5–€10 tip — the widows appreciate discretion and do not charge set photo prices. never hand your phone to anyone offering to take a photo unless they are a friend or family member — phone-hostage micro-scams are country-wide.
-At Miradouro do Suberco and Farol da Nazaré, respect the big-wave viewing protocol (stay behind fencing, never close to cliff edge) and use your own phone or ask another tourist for reciprocal phone-photo swap.
-Decline ALL 'professional photo with seven-skirt costume' rental offers from non-local touts — these are not genuine tradition.
-Decline 'blessed prayer card' vendors at the sanctuary.
-The Nossa Senhora da Nazaré sanctuary is genuinely open to all visitors with free entry and no mandatory donation.
+For older travelers, the practical defense distinguishes genuine Nazaré widows from the touts.
+If you want a photo with a genuine widow, buy a €2–€3 paper cone of nuts or dried figs from her stool first (her legitimate trade), then politely ask 'posso tirar uma foto?' and leave a €5–€10 voluntary tip — and decline every 'professional photo with seven-skirt costume' rental offer from non-local touts, since these are not genuine tradition.
+At Miradouro do Suberco and Farol da Nazaré, respect the big-wave viewing protocol (stay behind fencing, never close to cliff edge) and use your own phone or ask a fellow tourist for reciprocal photo-swap.
+Never hand your phone to any tout offering to take your photo.
+Decline 'blessed prayer card' vendors at the Nossa Senhora da Nazaré sanctuary, which has free entry and no mandatory donation.

 Red Flags